Xin-Jing/K-FAC/README.md

 The file "optimize_with_adam" is used as a comparison to the performance of K-FAC.
 It performs exactly the same classification task with an adam optimizer.
 It has the same backpropagation code as that of K-FAC.
 So it differs from K-FAC in what happens after backpropagation.

 I'm continuing improving the implementation.
+If you have any suggestion, please feel free to email me at xin.jing@mail.utoronto.ca